bilal2786/web_project_8/README.md

-# Project 4: Around The U.S. ---> stage 7
+# Project 4: Around The U.S. ---> sprint 8

-* xProject 8: OOP Refactoring, more classes, and Webpack Bundling
+* Project 8: OOP Refactoring, more classes, and Webpack Bundling
 * Project 7: OOP and Modular JS, Card and FormValidator classes/objects
 * Project 6: Real time, client-side form validation
 * Project 5: JS functions to add, load, like, delete, and open full image on all cards